avnishkn/Colibactin/README.md

 ## Usage

 Run `early_coad_read.ipynb` cells sequentially.
-Note: The notebook extracts COSMIC signatures from `COSMIC_catalogue-signatures_SBS96_v3.4.zip`.
-If the zip file is not present, download it from [COSMIC](https://cancer.sanger.ac.uk/signatures/) and place it in the project root.
+Note: The notebook extracts COSMIC signatures from `COSMIC_catalogue-signatures_SBS96_v3.4.zip` which can be downloaded from [COSMIC](https://cancer.sanger.ac.uk/signatures/) and placed in the project root.
 The extracted `cosmic_sbs_v3.4/` folder contains the required signature files.

 ## References